-1. Supervision The Medical Oncology Department shall provide appropriate supervision for advanced training.
+1. Supervision The paediatric medical oncology department shall provide appropriate supervision for Advanced Training.
 RACP STANDARD MINIMUM REQUIREMENTS 1.1 There is designated supervisor for each Trainee.
-1.1.1 A designated consultant medical oncologist, FRACP, shall be available on a fulltime basis and be able to supervise trainees at all times.
-1.2.1 For diversity of practice and experience, the Department should have at least two full time medical oncologists (or equivalent) on staff.
+1.1.1 Designated consultant paediatric medical oncologists with FRACP shall be available on a fulltime basis and be able to supervise trainees at all times.
+1.1.2 For diversity of practice and experience, the department should have at least two full time medical oncologists (or equivalent) on staff.
 1.2 Trainees have access to supervision, with regular meetings.
-1.2.2 A consultant medical oncologist shall provide backup cover for trainees involved in after-hours work on-call.
-1.2.3 A medical oncologist shall ensure that the trainee is involved in all aspects of the running of the Department during the training period, including inpatient and outpatient medical management, student and postgraduate teaching, quality assurance, etc. 1.3 Supervisors are RACP approved and meet any other specialty specific requirements regarding qualifications for supervisors.
-1.3.1 A consultant medical oncologist who has met RACP defined supervisor requirements shall supervise the trainee.
+1.2.1 A consultant paediatric medical oncologist shall provide backup cover for trainees involved in after-hours work on-call.
+1.2.2 A paediatric medical oncologist shall ensure that the trainee is involved in all aspects of the running of the department during the training period, including inpatient and outpatient medical management, student and postgraduate teaching, quality assurance, etc. 1.3 Supervisors are RACP approved and meet any other specialty specific requirements regarding qualifications for supervisors.
+1.3.1 A consultant paediatric medical oncologist who has met RACP defined supervisor requirements shall supervise the trainee.
 The nominated supervisor should be at least three years post obtaining their FRACP.
-1.3.2 Nominated supervisors are recommended to have completed RACP SPDP supervisor courses at least once every 5 years.
+1.3.2 Nominated supervisors are recommended to have completed the RACP supervisor workshops within the last 5 years.
 1.4 Supervisors are supported by the setting or network to be given the time and resources to meet RACP requirements and criteria on supervision.